 Note: For babies under 2-months old, it is recommended that you use either Ready-to-Use formula or mix powdered formula with water that is no cooler than 70ºC.
 These little weebles have a very dicey immune system so bacteria has to stay top of mind.

-Here is the WHO’s guidelines for Safe preparation, storage and handling of powdered infant formula and a pdf of How to Prepare Formula for Bottle-Feeding at Home.
+Here are the WHO’s guidelines for Safe preparation, storage and handling of powdered infant formula.
 Every formula will have preparation instructions but it’s still good to know the basics.

 This will get into all the nooks and crannies if you’re hand washing bottles.
 The most popular suggestion was the OXO Tot Bottle Brush.

 These suckers are great for making sure all the bits and bobs are getting good air circulation.
 Almost everyone I spoke to suggested the Boon Grass.
 It looks really cool and works like a charm.

 You can use any regular dish soap on bottles – hot, soapy water is what is key – but I did want to mention Dapple’s because it’s free from phthalates, parabens, SLS, SLES, dyes and preservatives.
 They also make dishwasher pacs.

 If you have a dishwasher, these baskets are awesome for keeping all the small stuff in one spot.
 The Munchkin High Capacity Dishwasher Basket got high praise from readers.

 I didn’t know microwave sterilizing bags even existed until a bunch of brilliant readers suggested them.
 You can use each bag up to 30 times to disinfect bottles, nipples, etc. I found these ones at Target.

 These hold single servings of formula and are handy on the road.
 There are lots of them out there, but this one from OXO seemed to be the favorite.

 It’s a small thing but makes a big difference when you’re pouring formula into a bottle.
 A reader, Jean, says, “Helpful for putting formula into small bottle openings like Dr. Browns.” about this funnel from Kiinde.